Use Statistics back to home page

 School Student Drug Use Statistics

-• Prescription drug abuse is up 6.3% among 18-25 year olds in 2006.
+• Prescription drug abuse is up 6.3% among 18-25 year olds.
 The most frequently abused prescription drug is the narcotic Vicodin and its cousin Lortab.
 This abuse often progresses to OxyContin and heroin abuse.
+For the first time, there are now more first-time adolescent prescription drug abusers than first-time marijuana users!

 • The fastest growing drug of abuse in American high schools is heroin.
 Many wealthy communities across the country are reporting high school overdose deaths from heroin, a shocking new trend in teenage drug use.